andyfiorini/cf-deployment-cffiles/README.md

+# cf-deployment-cffiles
-## 18F Cloud Foundry Bosh Deployment Manifests and Concourse pipeline
+## Cloud Foundry Bosh Deployment Manifests and Concourse pipeline

-This repo contains the source for the Bosh deployment manifest and deployment pipeline for the 18F Cloud Foundry deployment.
+This repo contains the source for the Bosh deployment manifest and deployment pipeline for the Cloud Foundry deployment.

 ### How to generate the final manifest: